apollo-elements/apollo-elements/docs/api/core/interfaces/mutation/index.md

      Thank you for your interest in Apollo Elements 😁
 ------------------------------------------------------------------------------------------ -->

-# Core >> Interfaces >> ApolloMutation || 20

 Mutation components affect your app's state by issuing mutations to the GraphQL server.
 Manage your cache by implementing an [updater](#updater) function, and provide the perception of performance with [Optimistic UI](#optimisticresponse).

 Mutation components inherit the [ApolloElementInterface](../element/).